 - Memory loss

-- Trouble communicating with others
+- Trouble communicating with others and/or decline in language skills

 - Difficulty finding the right words for everyday objects